 Commemorating Anzac through engaging learning – Stage 2 History

-A brief guide to helping students to research war memorials and honour boards in their local community and consider their significance, including how Anzac Day and Remembrance Day are commemorated in Australia and symbols of remembrance.
+A brief guide to helping students research war memorials and honour boards in their local community, and how to consider their significance, including how Anzac Day and Remembrance Day are commemorated in Australia and symbols of remembrance.

 Commemorating Anzac through engaging learning – Stage 5 History

 A guide to helping students investigate how and why Australians commemorate wars and the ways in which specific wars and campaigns are recognised.
 Using a range of sources, students explore varying perspectives on the Anzac legend, including that of Aboriginal and Torres Strait Islanders.

 State Archives material about how the people of NSW commemorated those who fought and died in the First World War, featuring sketches, plans, and blueprints of memorials in NSW.